ToolJet/ToolJet/docs/docs/workflows/nodes.md

 - And more based on your configured sources

 ## Response Node
 The **Response** node defines the final output of your workflow.
-You can:
-- Configure multiple result nodes
-- Return different outputs based on conditions
-- Format data for downstream use
-- Store execution results

-[Node Structure Example]
+You can configure multiple response nodes to return multiple execution results.

+Each node type serves a specific purpose in the workflow.
+By combining these nodes, you can create powerful automation flows tailored to your business needs.